Getting Started with Templates

 From Joomla!
 Documentation

-This introductory tutorial will give you an insight into the Joomla! templating system and what you can do with it and also how can you customize those templates according to your needs.
+This introductory tutorial will give you an insight into the Joomla! templating system and what you can do with it and also how can you customize those templates.

 A template controls the overall look and layout of a site.
 It provides the framework that brings together common elements, modules and components as well as providing the cascading style sheet for the site.
 Both the front-end and the back-end of the site have templates.